allegro/bigflow/docs/technologies.md

 ''', partitioned=False)
 ```

 The `write_truncate` method also expects that a specified table exists.
-It won't create a new table from query results.
+It won't create a new table from a query result.

 #### Write append

 The `write_append` method acts almost the same as the `write_truncate`.
 The difference is that `write_append` doesn't
-override the specified table, but appends new records.
+override a specified table, but appends new records.

 ```python
 dataset.write_append('target_table', '''